MicrosoftLearning/mslearn-openai/Instructions/Labs/03-prompt-engineering.md

 2. The first time you open the Cloud Shell, you may be prompted to choose the type of shell you want to use (*Bash* or *PowerShell*).
 Select **Bash**.
 If you don't see this option, skip the step.

-3. If you're prompted to create storage for your Cloud Shell, ensure your subscription is specified and select **Create storage**.
+3. If you're prompted to create storage for your Cloud Shell, select **Show advanced settings** and select the following settings:
+    - **Subscription**: Your subscription
+    - **Cloud shell regions**: Choose any available region
+    - **Show VNET isolation setings** Unselected
+    - **Resource group**: Use the existing resource group where you provisioned your Azure OpenAI resource
+    - **Storage account**: Create a new storage account with a unique name
+    - **File share**: Create a new file share with a unique name

     Then wait a minute or so for the storage to be created.

+    > **Note**: If you already have a cloud shell set up in your Azure subscription, you may need to use the **Reset user settings** option in the ⚙️ menu to ensure the latest versions of Python and the .NET Framework are installed.

-4. Make sure the type of shell indicated on the top left of the Cloud Shell pane is switched to *Bash*.
+4. Make sure the type of shell indicated on the top left of the Cloud Shell pane is *Bash*.
 If it's *PowerShell*, switch to *Bash* by using the drop-down menu.

 5. Once the terminal starts, enter the following command to download the sample application and save it to a folder called `azure-openai`.